Kerry Meade, Executive Director

-As a Senior Project Manager at NEEC, Rebecca supports the organization’s footprint with Grid-interactive Efficient Building operations and acts as a strategic lead and technical advisor on smart buildings technologies, overall building electrification and policies that support the role of higher performing buildings in the clean energy economy.
+As a Senior Project Manager at Building Potential, Rebecca supports the organization’s footprint with Grid-interactive Efficient Building operations and acts as a strategic lead and technical advisor on smart buildings technologies, overall building electrification and policies that support the role of higher performing buildings in the clean energy economy.
 Rebecca previously worked as a Resource Conservation Manager and has experience in the energy management of buildings, data analysis, building controls, energy efficiency projects, project management and facility operations.
 Her educational background includes a Business Management degree, an MBA degree, a Construction Management Certification from the University of Washington, as well as BOC training.
 In her free time, she enjoys spending time with family and friends, horseback riding and camping.

 Martin Goldstein, Staff Accountant

-As Staff Accountant, Martin is directly responsible for the fiscal operations and daily management of the finances of the Northwest Energy Efficiency Council and the Smart Buildings Center Education Program.
+As Staff Accountant, Martin is directly responsible for the fiscal operations and daily management of the finances of Building Potential and the Smart Buildings Center Education Program.
 In this capacity, he manages Accounts Receivable, Accounts Payable, vendor and customer relations relevant to the budget, and Payroll.
 He oversees Human Resources and the Benefits Program.
 Martin’s background as a Paralegal has proven valuable for the organizations in the areas of contracts management and governmental relations.
 He holds a Bachelor of Arts degree from Kent State University in the areas of Economics and Political Science, and an Advanced Paralegal Certificate from Edmonds Community College.
 Outside of work Martin is passionate about drumming, and has been the percussionist for many Pacific Northwest jazz, rock, and funk bands.

 Julie Brown, Project Manager

-Working as a Project Manager for NEEC since 2003, Julie has worked on numerous projects.
+Working as a Senior Project Manager for Building Potential since 2003, Julie has worked on numerous projects.
 In recent years her primary role has been supporting multiple aspects of the Building Operator Certification (BOC) program.
 Her tasks range from training and supporting new BOC Partners from around the U.S., to coordinating all aspects of course scheduling and delivery.
 She also provides support to BOC instructors, and training and orientation to BOC Course Managers.
 She works closely with the Training Manager to update curriculum materials for instructors and students.
 She also oversees the production and distribution of the printed BOC materials and the website used by partners and course managers to order materials.
 Julie holds a BA in Communication from WSU.

 Shino Severson, Senior Project Manager

 Shino has been in the field of green building and sustainability since 2008.
-Prior to working for Northwest Energy Efficiency Council, Shino worked as a Project Assistant for a leading green building consulting firm in Seattle assisting with LEED, ENERGY STAR and Built Green projects.
+Prior to working for Building Potential, Shino worked as a Project Assistant for a leading green building consulting firm in Seattle assisting with LEED, ENERGY STAR and Built Green projects.
 Currently, Shino is the Lead Technical Support for City of Seattle’s Energy Benchmarking Program.
 Through her expertise in energy benchmarking and ENERGY STAR Portfolio Manager, Shino assists Seattle building owners and property managers comply with City of Seattle’s Energy Benchmarking Ordinance.
 In addition to managing the Benchmarking Help Desk, Shino also reviews all incoming Building Operator Certification (BOC) Instructor Applications and handles the application process for prospective BOC instructors nationwide.
 Shino holds a Bachelor’s Degree from the University of Rhode Island in Coastal and Marine Policy and is also a Certified Sustainable Building Advisor.
 Outside of work, Shino enjoys traveling, going to concerts and comedy shows and checking out different local bubble tea shops and restaurants with her family and friends.

 Britton Rife, Senior Project Manager